Karen Eggleton-Veterinary Surgeon

 The IAAHPC seeks to promote the comfort care of pets that addresses the physical, psychological and social needs of animals with chronic and/or life-limiting diseases and the physical, emotional and spiritual support of their caregivers.

 The IAAHPC also educates professionals and advances research in the field of animal hospice and palliative care.
-I am currently studying for 2021 Certification in Animal Hospice and Palliative Care through their programme.
-To date there are only 215 Certified Hospice and Palliative Care vets trained world-wide.
+In 2021 I graduated and gained my Veterinary Certificate in Animal Hospice and Palliative Care (CHPV) through the IAAHPC programme.

-Sian has worked as a Registered Veterinary Nurse for 30 years.
+Sian has worked as a Registered Veterinary Nurse for over 30 years.

 We have worked closely together over the last decade providing a local housecall veterinary service for both cats and dogs.